fbpx

 Is an amputation considered a catastrophic injury in Ontario?

 Yes.
-Our Provincial no-fault schedule states that an amputation injury is considered catastrophic if the accident victims suffers a severe impairment of ambulatory mobility or use of an arm, or amputation that meets one of the following criteria:
+Our Provincial no-fault schedule states that an amputation injury is considered catastrophic if the accident victim suffers a severe impairment of ambulatory mobility or use of an arm or amputation meets one of the following criteria:

 i.
 Trans-tibial or higher amputation of a leg.